Expyriment is an open-source Python library for designing and conducting timing-critical behavioural and neuroimaging experiments

 Free and open

 Expyriment is open-source software.
-Feel free to fork us on GitHub.
+You can find us on GitHub.

 Platform-independent